-- 9.1 Firms are required to notify the PRA at least one month before the intended date of issuance or amendment or variation to the terms of each CET1 or AT1 capital instrument, and immediately after issuing or amending or varying the terms of each Tier 2 capital instrument, that will count towards regulatory capital resources or own funds, either at solo, sub-consolidated or group consolidated level or any combination of these. - 9.2 The PRA is likely to need more time to review a notified instrument with complex feature(s) (as set out in paragraphs 2.3 to 2.5 above).
+9.1 Firms are required to notify the PRA at least one month before the intended date of issuance or amendment or variation to the terms of each CET1 or AT1 capital instrument, and immediately after issuing or amending or varying the terms of each Tier 2 capital instrument, that will count towards regulatory capital resources or own funds, either at solo, sub-consolidated or group consolidated level or any combination of these.

+9.2 The PRA is likely to need more time to review a notified instrument with complex feature(s) (as set out in paragraphs 2.3 to 2.5 above) or issuances with new features, for example, instruments marketed as 'Green', 'Social', or 'Environmental, Social, Governance (ESG)'.
 The PRA expects the firm to engage with its usual supervisory contact as early as possible (for example, once the relevant terms and conditions including any side agreements are drafted) with a clear explanation of how the proposed features comply with the letter and objective of the relevant CRR requirements, the PRA's rules and supervisory expectations.
+Notwithstanding the post-issuance notification of Tier 2 instruments, the PRA expects firms to discuss with the PRA prior to new issuances of Tier 2 instruments which include complex or new features that could affect their capital eligibility.